YuanDaoze/GUI-Agents-Paper-List/README.md

 # Awesome GUI Agent Paper List

-This paper list covers a variety of papers related to GUI Agents, such as:
+This repo covers a variety of papers related to GUI Agents, such as:
 - GUI Understanding
 - Datasets
 - Benchmarks